 Horse Race Draft

-Similar to our MLB Homerun Derby Draft, the Horse Race Draft pairs each league owner with a participant and the draft order is determined by where that participant finishes in the competition.
-In the case of the Horse Race Draft, names of the ponies are drawn from a hat and paired with each league owner.
-The all out sprint of horse races adds an extremely exciting element as league owners can literally watch the first pick slip away as their horse gets pinned on the inside track or argue over which horse has the edge in a dead heat down the stretch.
+Similar to our MLB Homerun Derby Draft, the Horse Race Draft pairs each league owner with a race participant.
+At the end of the race, the draft order is determined by where each race participant finishes in the competition.
+In the case of the Horse Race Draft, names of each league owner are drawn from a hat and paired with a race horse.
+As the race begins, the all out sprint of the race adds an extremely exciting element as league owners can literally watch the first pick slip away as their horse gets pinned on the inside track or they can argue over which horse has the edge in a dead heat down the stretch.

 Another thing that makes this Draft Order Randomization Rule so great is that there are no tiebreakers needed.
 Horse races always have explicit results so you will never have to hear league owners complain about the unfairness of a tiebreaker scenario.
 Thank goodness!

-As you can imagine, this is best enjoyed when all league owners are present in one place.
-Horse racing is already thrilling, add this Draft Order element and you can take it over the top.
-The ultimate way to enjoy the Horse Race Draft Rule though is to actually watch the race in person at the track.
+As you can imagine, this is best enjoyed when all league owners are present and in one place.
+Horse racing is already thrilling, add this Draft Order randomizer element and you can take it over the top.
+The ultimate way to enjoy the Horse Race Draft Rule though is to actually watch the race, in person, at the track.
 Peg your draft to the last race of the night, bet on the early races and enjoy some beverages.
 League owners are not soon to forget the simultaneous excitement and disappointment about to ensue.